 Externship courses are specific to the area of program concentration and must be completed for each concentration in which a student is enrolled.
 Externship must be completed for each new program enrollment.

 Theory (Lecture) Hours: 9; Externship Hours: 171; Total Contact Hours: 180

-Prerequisites: CU290 and a CGPA of 2.0 or higher unless permission is granted by the Executive Chef
+Prerequisites: CU290 and a CGPA of 2.0 or higher unless permission is granted by the Director of Education/Director of